Reading Time: 6 minutes read

 The app sports retouching tools, too, allowing you to turn less-than-stellar photos into beautiful images.
 Imagine you have a photo that perfectly captures your mother’s smile and spirit.
 But there’s a lot of background clutter.
-And your mother is off center.
 And the colors are washed out.
 And that’s either your finger or an alien blob in the upper left-hand corner.

 With our photo book app, you can give this image a professional makeover.
 Crop out the clutter, zoom in on your mother’s radiant smile, and touch up the colors to be bright and vibrant.
 Or select a filter that adds an artistic flair.

 Post-process editing can prevent an imperfect photo from ruining a perfect image.